 We operate within clear procedural lines, our Rules of Procedure, a transparent process designed by criminal justice, law enforcement and wildlife crime experts.
 The objective of our procedure is to provide a clear trajectory for the review of the Case File, our efforts with national dialogue to persuade a government to act and, where necessary, in conducting a Public Hearing.

-Within three years of existence, we have conducted 24 wildlife crime investigations in 24 Asian and African countries across the supply chain, including source, transit and destination.
-We have sparked powerful results, disseminating 205 intelligence reports and helping to secure 70 arrests, focusing on high level criminals, those driving the trade.
+Within four years of existence, we have conducted 24 wildlife crime investigations in 24 Asian and African countries across the supply chain, including source, transit and destination.
+We have sparked powerful results, disseminating 250 intelligence reports and helping to secure 70 arrests, focusing on high level criminals, those driving the trade.

 “The people in Africa live off the land, they live off the wildlife, they live off the fisheries and they live off forest.
 Take that away from them and you’ve created poverty overnight.
 Our future depends on eradicating wildlife crime, with organisations like the Wildlife Justice Commission, working together with governments, other NGOs and on the ground initiatives both locally and globally to make this possible.”